SpineEventEngine/doc-tools/javadoc-style/README.md

-# Spine Javadoc Prettifier
+# Javadoc style formatter

-The Gradle which re-formats Javadoc parts of the Java code generated from Proto types defined in a module.
+The Gradle plugin which re-formats Javadoc parts of the Java code generated from Protobuf types defined in a module.

 The plugin performs the following formatting: